chef/chef-web-docs/content/glossary.md

 :   The legacy tool for managing cookbook dependencies.
 Policyfiles should be used instead.

-**chef-apply**

-:   A command-line tool that allows a single recipe to be run from the
-    command line.

 **ChefDK**

 :   The legacy package of tools for developing Chef Infra cookbooks.